Council updates from the meeting of Monday, December 2, 2013. Our next scheduled meeting will be December 16th.

 About this site.
 This website was crafted in the fall of 2011 as a campaign tool.
 Because of the positive response and because I’ve enjoyed working with it, I keep it up as a source of information for constituents.
 I hope it will enhance my work as a councilor.

 Some of the pages on this website give specific statements about my past positions on issues.
 You’ll be able to see how I have voted and in many cases read news articles on those topics.
 But other pages simply provide information concerning the history of certain town projects.
 In most cases you’ll be able to find what I’ve said about issues in the past by reading linked news articles you’ll find at the right under “categories.”
-I do expect the nature of the website to change somewhat as I make the transition from candidate to councilor.
+The nature of the website to changed somewhat as I made the transition from candidate to councilor.
 Naturally any views expressed here are mine and not those of the council as a whole.

 What’s new?
 I’m going to try and provide brief updates of issues the council is working on.
 Where appropriate, I’ll try and direct you to other sources of information, and, of course, you’re always free to contact me or other councilors.
-Remember lots of information is available on the town’s own website.
-You’ll also be able to find contact information for other councilors there.
+Remember lots of information, including contact information for me and all councilors, is available on the town’s own website.